vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 You can build and install vLLM from source:

+Below instruction is for ROCm 5.7 only.
+At the time of this documentation update, PyTorch on ROCm 6.0 wheel is not yet available on the PyTorch website.

 0. Install prerequisites (skip if you are already in an environment/docker with the following installed):

 - `ROCm <https://rocm.docs.amd.com/en/latest/deploy/linux/index.html>`_